The root of suffering (Dukkha) is attachment ~ Shakyamuni Buddha

 This ceasing, that ceases.

-- Dukka of impermanence [change] (Viparinama-dukkha): This is a biggie.
+- Dukka of impermanence [change] (Viparinama-dukkha): This is important.
 If something is not permanent (such as yourself or a loved one, or even something like a flower that will eventually wither and die), that can (and often does) cause dukkha.
 Since we cannot control our world (no matter how much we think we can), everything is always changing and that causes us uncertainty and grief!
 This causes (as you can expect) a range of emotions (and at different levels) which may include fear or anxiety.
-Knowing a loved one will die soon (perhaps due to a medical condition) is huge.
+Knowing a loved one will die soon (due to a medical condition) is huge.

 - Old Age: Even in the womb we are aging (even though we traditionally consider birth to be the start), and as we get older our abilities (both physical and mental) start to decline.